rumbado/ProgressBar_Test/readme.md

 </div>
 ```

-## Wrapping Bootstrap one in a component
+## Wrapping Html5 one in a component

 You just need to import the component and use it like in the example below: